One Week Itinerary in the Faroe Islands

 Day 3 – Mykines

-Spend your third day exploring the most sought-after island Mykines.
-Tours to Mykines are only available in the summer season from May 1st to late August.
+Spend your third day exploring the most sought-after Mykines Island.
+Tours to Mykines are only available in the summer season from May 1st until late August.

-If you are in the Faroe Islands in low season, you can visit the island Nólsoy just outside of Tórshavn.
+If you are in the Faroe Islands in low season, you can visit Nólsoy Island just outside of Tórshavn.
 In order to get to Nólsoy, you will take the public ferry from the harbour in Tórshavn.
 There are several departures each day.

-When you are in the Faroe Islands during the summer months, make sure to book a Mykines tour.
-Read everything about this puffin island in our guide to Mykines island.
+When you are in the Faroe Islands during the summer months, make sure to include a Mykines tour in your itinerary.
+Read everything about this puffin island in our Guide to Mykines Island.

 If you want to explore the stunning sight on Mykineshólmur islet where there is a lighthouse at the very tip, a tour guide is recommended.
 The views you get are out-of-this-world.